galchenm/plot_func/README.md

 4_CCstar.dat:4_Rsplit.dat

 The result of running this script with CCstar-Rsplit.lst will be two plots (name_of_the_plot1.png, name_of_the_plot2.png), where on name_of_the_plot1.png you can see statistics from 1_ and 2_ datasets, etc.

+If you have any recomendations/suggestions, do not hesitate to contact me!